Using Presto (Trino)

 cloudhadoop-create_ko

-Check Presto service in Ambari UI
+Check Presto (Trino) service from Ambari UI

-• Summary: checks hosts with components installed
+• Summary: Checks hosts where components are installed.

-• Configs: changes configurations of Presto service
+• Configs: Changes configuration of the Presto service.

 • Quick Links: Presto Discovery UI